PlanterApp/planter_blog/content/posts/insectary-plants/index.md

 ### Catnip

-**Scientific name:** *Nepeta catria*
+**Scientific name:** *Nepeta cataria*

 ![A close-up shot of white blooms on a catnip plant](https://ucarecdn.com/6dab05b2-0d58-4983-82a1-f7a2f1496d3a/Catnip.jpg)

 Catnip does double duty when comes to pest control.
 Not only does it attract beneficial nectar-feeding insects such as syrphid flies, but it also produces compounds that have been shown to repel pests such as aphids, squash bugs, and others.
 Catnip is an extremely aggressive spreader that also self-seeds prolifically, so you'll want to keep it contained and grow it in an area where it cannot easily self-seed.
-Catnip usually blooms from late spring to mid-summer, depending on the variety.
+Catnip usually blooms from late spring to mid-summer; deadheading when flowers die back can help to promote new blooms

 ### Chamomile